jadesjardins/prepost-octave/_episodes/03-Octave_basics.md

 ![Octave simple plot]({{ page.root }}/fig/oct_plot.png)

 #### **Common flow operation in Octave**
 Beyond performing operations on arrays Octave contains many of the flow operation typical to programming languages.
-These flow operations control the sequential operation of a series of commands.
+These flow operations control the squential operation of a series of comands.
 Here we describe the Octave venacular for some of the flow language that we will use later in our function development.

 #### ***"if" statements***
 "Conditional" flow allows you to have code that will only operate if specified conditions are true.